 I genuinely loved the first episode of Picard.
 It was sweet, a lot of call backs and a good amount of reminiscence that got poured into the episode.
 But the following nine chapters really came out weird, flat and two dimensional for me.
 I did not feel my "warm blanket" at all during the season.
 I have never felt that during Disco either... everything was just distant and different.
 A Game of Thrones style Star Trek show that did not touch my soul in any level.
 Season 3 had a promise to show us a different era, but it turned out to be alien all along.
 I know we talking about a 1000 years or so, but in my mind that was a very big jump from where we almost got used to by the end of Such Sweet Sorrow.

-I have had fait - in the heart, lol and - Lower Decks despite the fact aside from US/Canada we could not see it, wink-wink.
+I have had fait in - the heart, lol and - Lower Decks despite that aside from US/Canada we could not see it here in the UK, wink-wink.
 The show was good, it was fun but way to different in terms of style I've got to know from the shows I've grew up with.
-Yes, Lower Decks was much better and I might will re-watch that as well, when it will be officially available, but still... it's not "my Star Trek."
+Yes, Lower Decks was much better and I might re-watch that at some point when it will be officially available, but still... it's not "my Star Trek."
 It's not mine any more...

 The Star Trek I fell in love with showed me an example how to be a better human.
 The show really changed my life around for the better.
 When I was a kid I was a bit of a rascal, was not a Wesley Crusher in school, but getting introduced to Voyager, then DS9 and TNG definitely showed me a standard of what a person should be.
 The "starfleet way" I called it sometimes and it constantly reminded me of something that I wanted to reach as an individual.
 My grades improved light years compare to what it was, my mind got into the right place and I became a better person...
 I still have a long way to go though. :)